Decision on the Capital of Germany: Background and vote

 A sticker supporting Bonn as the seat of government.
 The text reads: "Bonn has it!
 Berlin remains Berlin and Bonn remains the seat of government.
 Stop the game of billions [of DM].
+(Note: Literally: "milliards" (see Long and short scales).)
 Stop the relocation madness."

 With the reunification of Germany, the newly reunified Berlin became Germany's capital once again, a status it had held from the foundation of Germany 1871 to the fall of Nazi Germany 1945.
 However, the seat of government remained in Bonn, which had been the "provisional" capital of West Germany from 1949 to 1990.
 There was some sentiment in favour of keeping the seat of government in Bonn, which would have created a situation analogous to that of the Netherlands, where Amsterdam is the capital but The Hague is the seat of government.
 Not only were there concerns about Berlin's past connection to Nazi Germany, but Bonn was closer to Brussels, headquarters of the European Communities.
 Bonn was also located in Germany's wealthiest and most densely populated region, while the former East German states surrounding Berlin were economically depressed and relatively sparsely populated.

 The proposal "Completion of the Unity of Germany", with the content of establishing the future seat of government in Berlin, had been formulated and introduced by prominent members of parliament across party lines.
 These included members of the SPD (Willy Brandt, Hans-Jochen Vogel, Wolfgang Thierse), the FDP (Burkhard Hirsch, Hermann Otto Solms, Rainer Ortleb), the CDU/CSU (Günther Krause, Wolfgang Schäuble, Oscar Schneider) and Alliance 90 (Wolfgang Ullmann).

 After more than ten hours of discussion, the Bundestag voted 338 to 320 to pass the bill "Vollendung der Einheit Deutschlands" (English: completion of the unification of Germany).
 Due to an initial error, the initial count stood at 337 to 320, but the number of yes votes was later determined to be 338.
 The vote broke largely along regional lines, with legislators from the south and west favouring Bonn and legislators from the north and east voting for Berlin.
 Of the 328 directly elected deputies, 169 voted for Bonn and 153 for Berlin.
 Of the deputies elected via the regional lists, 185 were for Berlin and 151 for Bonn.
 The vote also broke along generational lines; older legislators with memories of Berlin's past glory favoured Berlin, while younger legislators favoured Bonn.
 Ultimately, the votes of the eastern German legislators tipped the balance in favour of Berlin.

 Voting behaviour of the members of parliament elected in the constituencies in the Bundestag elections on 20 June 1991: